-In the first 3 years, we trained over 1,000 grassroots leaders on the basics of community organizing through our ongoing leadership development workshops.
+In the first four years, over 1,700 grassroots leaders have attended our ongoing leadership development workshops to learn the basics of community organizing.
 The impact is already being felt, as teams of newly trained leaders apply their learning to the problems directly affecting their lives, with the coaching support of the WiLD Core Team member who recruited them.

 We will continue to seek clarity about people’s deepest concerns, building a statewide community that has the potential to act powerfully together.
 Leadership development will be at the core, connecting the dots in our statewide community and grappling with how individual organizations’ goals can be connected to larger goals in which the whole becomes greater than the sum of its parts.

 In Wisconsin, we urgently need to recruit, train, and develop stronger grassroots leadership.
 The potential of people working toward “change” could be more fully realized by encouraging development of their own leadership capacity.
 As a state, we are faced with daunting challenges—economic and social justice, protecting the environment, violence on our streets, and adequate funding of our education system.
 Organizing at the local, regional, and state levels addresses these urgent needs in ways that strengthen rather than diminish our democratic values, practices, and institutions.

 Isolated, we too often remain disconnected in our silos, fragmented without influence.
 Connected, united in common purpose with adequate training, knowledge, and support, we become a powerful voice to be heard by the policy-makers of our communities.